mathigon/textbooks/content/divisibility2/content.md

 ### Square Numbers

 The idea of even and odd also comes up when we look at how many factors each number has.
 Let’s now move back to including the number itself as one of the factors.
 Since factors come in pairs, we might initially think that all numbers have an even number of factors.
-For example, the factor pairs for 20 are 1 x 20, 2 x [[10]] and 4 x [[5]].
+For example, the factor pairs for 20 are 1 × 20, 2 × [[10]] and 4 × [[5]].
 So, 20 has 6 factors which is indeed [[even | odd ]].
 However, let’s explore all the factors of 36.
 As you did before, more the tab to create all possible factor pairs for 36.

     // Start with 2 rows of 18 with the 1st two factor pairs listed.
 Now, anytime a rectangle is made, the numbers show up on the sides and then the factors get added into the list.
 The list starts out with blanks in it where the numbers will go so students will know when they are done or not.